Bib7/Imersaoalura-1/Desafio1/AnalysisLogic.md

 # Understading the used Analysis Method

-Here's a drill throught of what's the method I'm going to use to analyse the following dataset.
-I'm also using a 4.0 verion from GPT to help me out understand and do a fully direct analysis.
+Here's a drill-through of what's the method I'm going to use to analyze the following dataset.
+I'm also using a 4.0 version from GPT to help me understand and do a fully direct analysis..

 ## Headers from IMDB DataSet